paulmelis/blender-julia-test/readme.md

-- Even though the Julia code returns a set of `Array{Float32}` values these get turned into Python lists when crossing the boundary to Blender, for some reason.
-See #xxx for more details.
+- Even though the Julia code returns a set of `Array{Float32}` values these get turned into Python lists when crossing the boundary to Blender, for some reason (see #2 for more details).
 The lists are then turned into NumPy arrays on the Blender side for setting up the result mesh.
 All in all there's quite a lot of copying going on.